hcliou/hcliou.github.io/_pages/misc.md

 ## Articles

-I was once a student writter in a student media called "Viking Bar" （維京人酒吧）, and some of the articles are republished in other media, here are the ones that I can find.
+I was once a student writter in a student media called "Viking Bar" （維京人酒吧）, and some of the articles are republished in other media.
+Here are the ones that I can find.
 All of them are written in Traditional Chinese.

 ### Techonology